d-smith/ecs-sample/README.md

 an ECS sample that includes all the pieces used in a sample application, including VPC setup, ECS cluster definition, and ELB v2 configuration.

-This template has been used in us-west-1.
-Note in this region, there are 3 availability zones, but only zone a and zone c can be have VPC subnets defined in them.
+This template has been used in us-west-1 and us-east-1.
+Note in the us-west-1 region, there are 3 availability zones, but only zone a and zone c can be have VPC subnets defined in them.

 To use the sample: